 The Accountability Board provides the accountability structure for decision-making and approval of funding within the overarching vision of the Strategic Board.
 No changes to the structure of the Accountability Board are proposed as a result of the LEP Review.

 The Accountability Board operates under a Joint Committee Agreement, signed by each of the six County/Unitary Councils within the SELEP area.
-A revised Joint Committee Agreement has been created to take into account the establishment of SELEP Ltd. This is part of the Framework Agreement which has been agreed in principle by the partner organisations and signed before the beginning of financial year 2020/21.
+A revised Joint Committee Agreement has been created to take into account the establishment of SELEP Ltd. This is part of the Framework Agreement which has been agreed by the partner organisations.

 The Accountability Board is responsible for the sign-off of all funding decisions, having regard to the Independent Technical Evaluator (ITE) recommendations, as detailed in V.1.1 below.
 This includes any direct awards of funding from the Government, such as for Department for Transport retained schemes.